elc45/fisher-hmc-paper/main.typ

 <diagonal-mass-matrix>

 If we choose $f_(sigma , mu) : Y arrow X$ as $x arrow.bar y dot.circle sigma +
-mu$, we are effectively doing diagonal mass matrix estimation.
+mu$, we are doing diagonal mass matrix estimation.
 In this case, the sample Fisher divergence reduces to

 $